A-Duke/a-duke-api/README.md

 - Eventual Atomicity for Cassandra
   - Scenario: transfer money between accounts, two updates are needed.
 If second update fails then previous operations must be `compensated`.
 - History.
-All state modifications should be tracked
+All operations are tracked
 - Binary States/Operations.
-No tables anymore to keep states and operations, all data is kept as serialized objects.
+No tables anymore to keep states and operations
 - Simplicity
   - Everything above must be very simple in usage and tests
   - Tests should not work with database directly